anarchie347/BrainfuckPlus/README.md

 \ - waits for the enter key to be pressed (similar to Console.ReadLine())

-: - outputs the current position of the pointer
+: - outputs the current cell and the previous (up to) 14 in a table format

-? - outputs the integer value stored in the current cell (not translated using ascii)
+? - outputs the current memory pointer position, as well as the value in memory (not translated through ASCII)

 " - waits 0.1s